 PGRs are provided with an appropriate research environment, that is: (i) where excellent research, recognised by the relevant subject community, is occurring and, (ii) where appropriate support is provided for engaging in, and learning about, research.

-The University assures itself that departments are providing an appropriate research environment by: (i) YGRSB’s consideration of Annual Programme Review reports and URC’s consideration of Annual Departmental Research Review reports from departments, and, (ii) monitoring, by YGRSB, of the PGR experience.
+The University assures itself that departments are providing an appropriate research environment by: (i) YGRS’s consideration of Annual Review reports and URC’s consideration of Annual Departmental Research Review reports from departments, and, (ii) monitoring, by YGRS, of the PGR experience.
 The University will take action to address any identified weaknesses.

 A department, through its Graduate School Board, should assure itself that it can provide an appropriate research environment by considering whether for an individual PGR:

-Departments (working in conjunction with the relevant central services, eg Student and Academic Services, Humanities Research Centre and Research Centre for Social Sciences) are responsible for ensuring that PGRs have the facilities and resources they need to pursue their approved research.
-Guidance on the facilities and resources provided should be included in the department’s handbook for PGRs.
+Departments (working in conjunction with the relevant central services, eg Student Administration and Academic Affairs, Humanities Research Centre and Research Centre for Social Sciences) are responsible for ensuring that PGRs have the facilities and resources they need to pursue their approved research.
+Guidance on the facilities and resources provided should be included in the department’s PGR handbook.
 Departments are also responsible for ensuring that PGRs undertaking work away from the University (eg fieldwork and research visits) have the facilities and resources they need.

 Facilities and resources should normally include: (i) access to photocopying, and printing, (ii) library resources (including training and relevant electronic resources), (iii) appropriate computing provision for their research project (hardware, software, training and support), and (iv) where relevant (eg for laboratory-based subjects), access to specialist facilities and materials and/or technical support.
 Departments should also ensure that there is a well-publicised, equitable and transparent procedure for allocating funding for conference attendance.